footfish/httpsipmon/README.md

 # ( run 'go help install' for more )
 cd go/bin
 # connect to sip service sip.linphone.org op port 5060
+./httpsipmon iptel.org:5060 &

+#some others sip servers you can try
+./httpsipmon sip.redsquared.com:5060 &
+./httpsipmon sip.blueface.com:5060 &
 ./httpsipmon sip.linphone.org:5060 &

 ```
 ## Check it
 ```
-#note that you will likely get 403 forbidden/404 not found unless the SIP server has been configured to accept your call
+#note that you may get 403 forbidden/404 not found unless the SIP server has been configured to accept your call
 curl -v localhost:8080
 ```